Peppa Pig: Films

-A 15-minute film called Peppa Pig: The Golden Boots was released on 14 February 2015 alongside several episodes of the TV series.
+There have been several "Cinema Experiences" based on the series, featuring brand new episodes never before seen.
+They were first shown in the UK, before being expanded internationally.
+The first one, titled Peppa Pig: The Golden Boots, was released by Entertainment One on 14 February 2015 and featured the titular 15-minute special, and other episodes.
+Wrap-around clips featuring presenters from Milkshake! also appeared. alongside several episodes of the TV series.
 As of December 2015, it had grossed £2,326,328.

-A second film, branded a "cinema experience", was released on 16 March 2017, and was shown in cinemas on 7 April 2017.
-It features nine exclusive new episodes, four of which share the same theme, Peppa's holiday in Australia.
-Between the episodes are segments with a live-action host named Daisy (played by Emma Grace Arends) and Peppa and George as hand-made puppets, based on the Peppa Pig Live stage show.
+A second one, and the first branded a "Cinema Experience", was released on 16 March 2017, and was shown in cinemas by Entertainment One on 7 April 2017.
+It premiered nine episodes, four of which share the same theme of Peppa's holiday in Australia.
+Between the episodes are segments with a live-action host named Daisy (played by Emma Grace Arends) and Peppa and George as puppets, based on the Peppa Pig Live stage show.

+Since then, three more "Cinema Experiences" have been released, including Festival of Fun! in 2019, published by Entertainment One, as well as Peppa's Cinema Party in 2024, celebrating the show's 20th anniversary and featuring ten new episodes including a three-part Wedding special, and Peppa Meets the Baby in 2025, marking the debut of Peppa's new baby sister, Evie, both released by Trafalgar Releasing.

+Additionally, Peppa Celebrates Chinese New Year (Simplified Chinese: 小猪佩奇過大年; Traditional Chinese: 小豬佩奇過大年; pinyin: Xiǎo Zhū Pèi Qí Guodà Nián) released exclusively in Chinese theatres on 5 February 2019 to commemorate the Year of the Pig.

 Theme parks

 Peppa Pig World

-Peppa Pig World, a themed area based on the series, opened on 9 April 2011 at Paultons Park, New Forest, Hampshire, England, with attractions such as nine rides, an indoor play zone, a muddy puddles water splash park, children-sized play areas and themed buildings.
+Peppa Pig World, a themed area based on the series, opened on 9 April 2011 at Paultons Park, New Forest, Hampshire, England, with nine rides, an indoor play zone, a muddy puddles water splash park, children-sized play areas and themed buildings.

 Peppa Pig World of Play

-On October 17, 2017, Merlin Entertainments announced a partnership with Entertainment One to become the exclusive licensor for theme park attractions based on the show worldwide except in the United Kingdom and in China, which will be a non-exclusive partnership.
+On 17 October 2017, Merlin Entertainments announced a partnership with Entertainment One to become the exclusive licensor for theme park attractions based on the show worldwide except in the United Kingdom and in China, which will be a non-exclusive partnership.

-The deal began with the announcement of Peppa Pig World of Play on June 5, 2018, which are indoor play areas with unique twists.
+The deal began with the announcement of Peppa Pig World of Play on 5 June 2018, which are indoor play areas with unique twists.
 The first venue to open would be in Shanghai for a Late-2018 opening, and opened in Late-October.
-Additional venues in Beijing, as well as two US venues in Dallas-Fort Worth and Michigan were also announced around this time for a 2019 opening.
+Additional venues in Beijing (never opened), as well as two US venues in Dallas-Fort Worth and Michigan were also announced around this time for a 2019 opening.
 The Dallas-Fort Worth venue opened in February 2019. while the Michigan venue opened later on in the year.
+Another Peppa Pig World of Play venue opened in Chicago in 2021.

 In September 2021, a Peppa Pig World of Play venue was announced to open in the Netherlands.

+As of 2024, there are five locations: